OF PERFORMING ARTS

-High school students (grades 9-12) who are interested in the performing arts are invited to audition for the 2020-2021 year for the Ritz School of Performing Arts!
-This year’s classes will all be online through Zoom.
-Students will spend the year working with industry professionals in acting, vocal performance, and/or dance, culminating in a showcase performance at the end of the school year.
-All students interested in the performing arts are invited to audition.
-We are looking for motivated students willing to try new things.
+Students will spend the year working with industry professionals in acting, vocal performance, and directing, culminating in a showcase performance at the end of the school year.
+No experience is necessary– we are looking for motivated students who are curious, eager for new experiences, and have the spirit of adventure.
 We are not looking for perfection—just show us your passion!

 At the Ritz School of Performing Arts, our mission is to create holistic embodiment of self-expression through encountering, experiencing, and exploring the performing arts.

-The Student Information and Parent Permission forms must be filled out completely, signed, and emailed to firstname.lastname@example.org.
-We will also accept emailed phone photos of the completed paperwork.
-If you don’t have access to a printer or scanner, forms can be picked up and dropped off at the Tennessee Valley Museum of Art (Mon-Fri, 9am-5pm) at 511 N. Water St, Tuscumbia AL 35674.
+All three forms must be completed and brought with you to your first class.
+You may also email them beforehand to firstname.lastname@example.org.
+If you don’t have access to a printer or scanner, forms can be picked up at the Tennessee Valley Museum of Art (Tues-Fri, 9am-5pm/Sat 10a-5pm)) at 511 N. Water St, Tuscumbia AL 35674.

-You will prepare auditions for any of the classes (Acting, Vocal Performance, and Dance) that you wish to take with the Ritz School.
-You can audition for one, two, or all three disciplines.
-For your audition, please find a quiet location by yourself, so we can all concentrate fully on your pieces without extra noise or distractions.
-Join the meeting 10 minutes before your audition time.
-You will enter the Waiting Room and be admitted at your appropriate time.
-The instructors will lead you through your pieces, and when your audition is finished, leave the meeting.
-You will be notified by email of your admittance by Friday, September 4th and will need to reply to the email to complete the acceptance process.
+You will prepare auditions for any of the classes (Acting, Vocal Performance, Directing, and Dance) that you wish to take with the Ritz School.
+You can audition for one, two, three or all disciplines.
+We will be using the Main Stage for auditions and the Encore Room for signing-in.
+Masks will be worn at all times except when you are on stage.
+Please be on time; we will organize auditions slots to allow for social distancing.
+You will be notified by email of your admittance by Wednesday, September 15th and will need to reply to the email to complete the acceptance process.

 Prepare a monologue of 1-2 minutes (no more than 2).
-Your piece can be dramatic, comedic, classical, contemporary, or may be an original piece.
+Your piece can be dramatic, comedic, classical, or contemporary.
 Your monologue must be from a play or from internet sites that specialize in monologues for teens.
+Original pieces written by you are also acceptable.
+Please memorize as much as you can, but you are allowed to have a copy with you.

 Prepare the choreography provided by our dance instructor created for the musical Drowsy Chaperone.
 Watch the video tutorial here.